-Best Short Term Medical Insurance Options 2021
+Best Short Term Medical and Health Insurance Options in 2024

 Short-term medical insurance is typically a coverage option that is used for basic health needs for six months or less due to an unexpected event, such as job loss.
 Short-term medical coverage can vary based on the plan from only including basic emergency care, to full coverage under more expensive programs.